Tangjas20/Tangjas20/README.md

 - 👋 Hi, I’m @Tangjas20 or Jason Tang
-- 👀 Currently I'm interested in all sorts of engineering/robotics-related activities whether that be arduino or Raspberry Pi (Basically automation).
+- 👀 Currently I'm interested in all sorts of engineering/robotics-related activities whether that be arduino or Raspberry Pi or even ESP32 to an extent (Basically automation).
       I'm also keen in programming, I would like to code in many different languages (Still fairly inexperienced)
 - 🌱 I’m currently studying a Bachelor of Engineering(Hons)(Software)/Commerce(Finance)
 - 💞️ I’m looking to collaborate on literally anything.
 If you want to talk or do anything, just shoot me a message